CogStack/risk-score-builder/bean2019/README.md

+# Definition files
-Generated score definitions as used in Bean et al. 2019 except chadsvasc.generated.definition.snomed.txt which is an example for the new snomed mapper.
+- Generated score definitions as used in Bean et al. 2019
+- a SNOMED equivalent for chadsvasc (chadsvasc.generated.definition.snomed.txt)
+- a SNOMED definition for SMI (SMI.generated.definition.txt) - this is not a risk score, it is for phenotyping.